Dealing with angry people is stressful — probably more than you realize.

 When you feel your blood start to boil in response to their anger, take a deep breath and remember that you are the master of your emotions.
 Then remind yourself that there's always something painful or pathological behind anger.

-Angry people feel discontented, resentment, wounded, and misunderstood.
+Angry people feel discontented, resentful, wounded, and misunderstood.
 Even if they are narcissists or controlling, they know their behavior is off-putting and unpleasant.

 It can't be fun to be an angry person.
 It's probably exceedingly painful and isolating.
 Try to see the wounded, insecure, fearful child behind the ire.
 Look for the anguish or heartache that makes someone rude, impatient, and snarky.